 How Miniscript is Making Bitcoin Programming Easier

-To make the process of writing bitcoin programs easier, Miniscript developers included the following functionalities.
+To make writing bitcoin programs easier, Miniscript developers included the following functionalities.

 - A Policy Language

 This is a layer of the Miniscript language to boost simplicity.
-Conditions under which a bitcoin can be spent are programmed in policy language before being compiled into Miniscript.
+For example, conditions under which a bitcoin can be spent are programmed in policy language before being compiled into Miniscript.

-What’s more, the policy automatically compiles into the best version of Miniscript possible regarding what the Script encodes.
+Moreover, the policy automatically compiles into the best version of the Miniscript possible regarding what the Script encodes.

 - Alphabet-based Abbreviation